9M2PJU/Python3-Azan-Prayer/README.md

    - Open a terminal or command prompt.
    - Navigate to the folder where `azan.py` is located.
    - Run the script using the command: `python3 azan.py`
-   - The script will check for prayer times every 60 seconds and play the Azan audio if it's time for prayer.
+   - The script will check for prayer times every 60 or 120 seconds and play the Azan audio if it's time for prayer.

 3. **Running on Boot (Optional):**
    - To have the script run automatically on every boot, follow these steps: